MarioJim/touchegg-music-client/README.md

 It works by monitoring the notifications bus and parsing only the Spotify notifications.
 It supports showing the album icon but it currently doesn't support the playback status.

-#### Spotify Polling Provider
+#### Spotify Signals Provider

-It works by polling Spotify's `org.mpris.MediaPlayer2.Player` DBus interface every 500ms.
+It works by listening to Spotify's DBus signals emitted when a property changes (either Metadata or PlaybackStatus).

 ### Windows